SwamiKannan/CartPole-using-REINFORCE/README.md

 # Cart Pole
 ## Environment:
-This environment corresponds to the version of the cart-pole problem described by Barto, Sutton, and Anderson in ["Neuronlike Adaptive Elements That Can Solve Difficult Learning Control Problem"]( https://ieeexplore.ieee.org/document/6313077 ).
+This environment corresponds to the version of the cart-pole problem described by Barto, Sutton, and Anderson in ["Neuronlike Adaptive Elements That Can Solve Difficult Learning Control Problem"]( https://ieeexplore.ieee.org/document/6313077 ).<br>
 A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
 The pendulum starts upright, and the goal is to prevent it from falling over by increasing and reducing the cart's velocity.
 <br>
-Random agent (Fails as soon as it moves to the right)<br>
+<b>Random agent</b> (Fails as soon as it moves to the right)<br>
 ![Random](random.gif)

-Modelled agent (Balances the pole for 199 timesteps, after which the environment ends)
+<b>Modelled agent</b> (Balances the pole for 199 timesteps, after which the environment ends)
 ![Learnt model](learned.gif)